 In the past few years, wildfires have grown out of control throughout the west, decimating towns like Paradise, CA, engulfing entire states like Washington, and destroying historic buildings in Glacier National Park.
 As our summers become longer and drier, it’s our responsibility as campers to make sure we prevent the spread of wildfire by using safe campfire practices.

-To respond to the uptick in forest fires, California began issuing fire permits for any type of open flame on federally controlled lands or private land (that isn’t your own).
+To respond to the uptick in forest fires, camping in California isn’t as easy—the state began issuing fire permits for any type of open flame on federally controlled lands or private land (that isn’t your own).
 The permits are free, but there are a few other things to know.

 What You Need to Know About California Fire Permits

 California fire permits are available online or at any United States Forest Service, CalFire, or Bureau of Land Management office and they’re completely free to obtain.
 However, if there’s a burn ban, it’s possible that your application will be denied or suspended.
 Permits are reviewed on an almost daily basis to correspond with fire danger and weather forecasts.

 Permits can be suspended at any time without notice due to hazardous conditions, so it’s best to check with local authorities before you head out.
 Check with the National Forest or BLM websites to monitor fire hazard and ensure the best camping experience for your family and friends.

 Fire permits aren’t only required for campfires; they’re necessary for any type of open flame you ignite.
 This includes camp stoves and barbecues.
 Essentially, if you’re going to light a match or spark a flame, you’ll probably need a permit to do so.

 Why Are Permits Necessary for Campfires in California?

 In short: Wildfires are started largely by humans, and permits will aid in quelling the risks of more wildfires.